Hedgestock/FlipPinball/Notes.md

 Add mission system
 Fix freeze+tweening doing strange stuff on trail (Spitters) Fix paddle position

 Fix multiple balls in spitter
+Check for teleport multi entry and weird behaviour

 Split code for UI management (rn all in Game.cs)
 Maybe pool queue for like score bubbles